NilamXSC/NilamXSC/README.md

 # 💫 About Me:
-I’m a passionate Fullstack, Python developer who loves building impactful projects, exploring new technologies, and solving real-world problems with code.
+A passionate Fullstack, Python developer who loves building impactful projects, exploring new technologies, and solving real-world problems with code.
 Always eager to learn, collaborate, and contribute to open-source communities.

 ## 🌐 Socials: